serverless/utils/docs/API.md

 ### assoc()

 [source](https://github.com/serverless/utils/tree/v0.0.5/src/data/assoc.js#L10)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; since v0.0.3
-<p>Makes a shallow clone of an object, setting or overriding the specified<br />
-property with the given value.
-Note that this copies and flattens prototype<br />
-properties onto the new object as well.
-All non-primitive properties are<br />
-copied by reference.</p>
+<p>Makes a shallow clone of an object, setting or overriding the specified property with the given value.
+Note that this copies and flattens prototype properties onto the new object as well.
+All non-primitive properties are copied by reference.</p>
-<p>Supports path based property selectors 'foo.bar' and functional selectors<br />
-which performs an over on the entire collection and sets each matching<br />
-selector to the given value.</p>
+<p>Supports path based property selectors 'foo.bar' and functional selectors which performs an over on the entire collection and sets each matching selector to the given value.</p>

 <b>Params</b><br />
 <p>`selector`: <code>Array</code>|<code>String</code>|<code>Function</code> - The property path to set or functional selector</p>